An ongoing exploration of

 Write a letter today!

 I love the chapbook as a form—it’s the perfect length for a poetry collection, in my view; and prose chapbooks are a delight as well.
 There has been a proliferation of presses publishing chapbooks of late, everything from letterpress-printed and hand-bound to sleek offset-printed titles.
 For years I’ve kept an informal list of favorite presses that publish chapbooks, both poetry and prose.
 In fall 2020 I decided to make it bigger and better—to include lots more presses, as well as information on the kinds of things I look for when imagining a home for a manuscript: not just deadlines and eligibility requirements but trim size, printing methods, distribution, marketing efforts.
 Ryan Bloom set the spreadsheet up—including helpful filters—and collected most of the data.
-We’ll continue updating it as we discover new presses and opportunities.
+Newly updated as of fall 2022 by Elliot Gindling!
+We’ll continue updating the list as we discover new presses and opportunities.

-More detail is here, and you can find the spreadsheet here.
+More detail, including how to submit an opportunity for inclusion, is here, and you can find the spreadsheet here.

 A Pocket Book of Forms